telosys-templates/advanced-templates-samples/README.md

 Set of advanced templates examples

-- $loader : how to use specific Java classes in the templates (Java sources are in "classes" folder) Java classes can be compiled with "build.xml" ant file or with "compile.sh|bat"
+- $loader : how to use specific Java classes in the templates
+  (Java sources are in "classes" folder and can be compiled with "build.xml" ant file or with "compile.sh|bat")
   - MyData.java (in default Java package)
   - org.foo.FooData.java
   - MyFooClass.java (using Apache-Commons classes located in lib/commons-lang3-3.4.jar)